 Maya Benari joined Skylight in August of 2019.
-She’s a UX designer who’s spent the past several years developing design systems, which help teams create great products and cohesive user experiences quickly and at scale through a collection of reusable components guided by clear standards.
+She’s a designer who’s spent the past several years developing design systems, which help teams create great products and cohesive user experiences quickly and at scale through a collection of reusable components guided by clear standards.
 Maya previously served as one of the lead developers of the U.S. Web Design System while at 18F.

 Chris Cairns: Tell me about your path to Skylight.

 Maya Benari: I started my design career as an independent contractor and collaborator with design studios where I worked on web projects for companies, startups, and non-profit organizations.
 I always felt satisfaction working on things that left a positive impact in the world.

 In 2014, I did a fellowship with Code for America.
 I worked with the City of San Antonio where we worked on bridging the gap between the city and the people they serve.